Cut-Sheet Braille Production: Benefits Without Compromise

 One of the primary advantages of cut-sheet braille is flexibility in how documents are produced.

-The 400 CS2 supports both two-page (front/back) and four-page formats, allowing braille producers to create books, magazines, and newspapers using individual sheets.
+The Braillo 400 CS2 supports both two-page (front/back) and four-page formats, allowing braille producers to create books, magazines, and newspapers using individual sheets.
 These formats align with how documents are structured and assembled, reducing the need for additional processing steps and simplifying production workflows.

 Simplified Handling and Output